Ripeey/Teliph/README.md

 * **channel** - Checks if incomming message is from a channel.
 * **chat** - Check if chat's id|username is same as given id|username.
 Args (id | username)
 * **user** - Check if user's id|username is same as given id|username.
 Args (id | username)
+* **all** - Allows any kind of update

 ## Extras FAQs
 This framework is recommended to be used for quick and small bot deployments inspired by userneins early version of phgram with some extra functionalities of events and filters.

 ## License
 [MIT](https://github.com/Ripeey/Teliph/blob/main/LICENSE)